cloudflare/cloudflare-docs-engine/src/content/platform/languages.md

 ## Compiled to JavaScript

-Since Workers runs off of JS, you can also program on Workers with any language than can compile down to JS including the languages below.
+You can also implement Workers with any language than can compile to JavaScript, including the languages below.
 Learn more by checking out the example projects.

 <TableWrap>